cod1ng-studio/TRC20/README.md

 For convenience, you can create queries by sending simple messages with text comment to token smart contract.
 In this case, the comment text should contain the hex of the message body (produced by 'csr.' fift command).

+## Discussion

+---

+Zero Address

+Some ERC20 implementations (e.g. OpenZeppelin) require that the destination address not be 0, because "As @zmitton suggested, keeping the require(to != address(0)) in place will prevent bad software that cause empty arg or improper address parsing from sending the funds into the void" [(link)](https://github.com/OpenZeppelin/openzeppelin-contracts/issues/1493).

+I believe that bad software should be fixed, instead of adding checks to the contract.

+## References

+ERC-20

+ERC-223

+ERC-777

+EIP-677

+EIP-827

+EIP-1376